-John and Dorothy Shea Early Career in Civil Engineering and Assistant Professor of Civil and Environmental Engineering, Industrial and Systems Engineering, and Electrical Engineering-Systems
+John and Dorothy Shea Early Career in Civil Engineering and Associate Professor of Civil and Environmental Engineering, Industrial and Systems Engineering, and Electrical Engineering-Systems

 - Master's Degree, Mechanical Engineering, University of Illinois at Urbana-Champaign

 Distributed robust and optimal control, dynamical networks, state-dependent queuing systems, and incentive design, with applications in infrastructure systems and robotics.